GaryChamberlain/SEO/README.md

     * Add links from credible directories (e.g. relevant Wikipedia, DMOZ)
     * Don't: add a bunch of links from anywhere (e.g. link farms)
     * Don't: write content, unless it's good!!
-1. A bit about domains
-    * Get a domain name, ideally with important keywords
-    * Don't use non-generic two-letter domains (geotargeted)
-		* Don't point extra domains to your site without canonical links
 1. WordPress
     * WordPress with a responsive, SEO-friendly theme does most of the technicalities for you
     * You still need to: